 Add Tables Using Online Table Generator

-Another quick way to add tables on your WordPress page or post is from an online table generator.
+Another quick way to add tables to your WordPress page or post is from an online table generator.
 If you search on Google, you can find different table generator tools that allow you to add tables by just entering the dimensions of your requirement.

 Here we will use INAR MEDIA to generate a table and add it to your WordPress pages or posts.